ziso1011/llvm-project/README.md

 The file `log.h` can be found at `llvm-project/compiler-rt/lib/tsan/rtl/log.h`, and it contains several `#defines` that specify how logging is performed.
 To disable logging at specific locations, simply comment out the appropriate line.

-- `TSAN_DEFAULT_OUTPUT`: Enables the default Report output of Tsan.(implemented in `tsan_report.cpp`).
+- `ENABLE_TSAN_DEFAULT_OUTPUT`: Enables the default Report output of Tsan.(implemented in `tsan_report.cpp`).
 To improve visibility of other logs, it is recommended to comment this out.
 - `LOG_THREAD_ON_READ` : Enables logging of read Operations (implemented in `tsan_rtl_access.cpp`).
 - `LOG_THREAD_ON_WRITE` : Enables logging of write Operations in threads (implemented in `tsan_rtl_access.cpp`).
 - `LOG_MUTEX_LOCK_UNLOCK` : Enables logging for lock/unlock mutex operations (implemented in `tsan_rtl_mutex.cpp`).